 - Entry-level salaries, as a first notification of loss (FNOL) claims handler or trainee claims handler for example, range from around £18,000 to £20,000.
 Starting salaries for those on graduate trainee schemes are typically higher.

-- Experienced insurance claims handlers can earn from £20,000 to £30,000.
+- Salaries for claims handlers can range from around £20,000 to £30,000.
 More complex claims and team leader positions may attract higher salaries.

 You may receive additional benefits, which can include a company car, medical insurance, life insurance and discounted insurance premiums, as well as profit share, pension scheme and bonuses.

 Income figures are intended as a guide only.

-The working week is typically 35 to 40 hours.
-Office hours can be Monday to Friday, 9am to 5pm.
+The working week is typically 35 hours - Monday to Friday, 9am to 5pm.
 However, shift work, including evenings and weekends, may be required if you're working in a contact centre.

 What to expect